4 Amazing Seafood Places in South Carolina | Alina Andras | NewsBreak Original

-If you live in South Carolina and you love eating seafood from time to time, here is a list of four amazing seafood spots that are highly praised by local people.
+If you live in South Carolina and you like eating seafood from time to time, here is a list of four amazing seafood places in South Carolina that are well-known for serving absolutely delicious food, so definitely pay them a visit if you haven't already.

 4 Amazing Seafood Places in South Carolina